tyage/turkassign/server/README.md

 ## What is this?

 - This is a web server that roles:
-    - Set the task sets and budget for each task
+    - Set the task sets and algorithm
-    - Post the task with budget
+    - Manage budget of the task
     - Return current status of task sets